cmualgos/cmualgos.github.io/_posts/2018-11-02-prophets-secretaries.md

 For the graphic matroid problem, we proposed the following algorithm: color the vertices red and blue with equal probability.
 Now for each red vertex, run the single-item secretary algorithm on the bichromatic edges hitting that vertex.
-(Corwin pointd out that we need to know the graph to find out how many such bichromatic edges exist, incident to each node.
+(Corwin pointed out that we need to know the graph to find out how many such bichromatic edges exist, incident to each node.
 This is because the secretary algorithm needs to know $n$ to work correctly.
 Do you see a way around this?
 Answers on a postcard to me,